Digital-Innovation-Foundation/BTMBOK/README.md

 **References**

 We reuse contents from several academic and professional projects, whether from vendors, governments, associations, universities, or open source initiatives.
+All must be already published under a compatible open-source or open-access license.

 **Repo Contents**